Step 1: Add a new file CNAME to your GitHub Pages repository containing only one line: your top-level domain name.

 This way GitHub Pages servers know which user website to serve.

-GitHub Pages server will automatically redirect HTTP request to the top-level domain if your
+GitHub Pages server will automatically redirect HTTP requests to the top-level domain if your

 The same is valid if your